 Our younger son, Jon, was already living with his grandmother in the Philippines, at the house Josie bought in 1988.
 We sold our house in Phoenix and moved to the Philippines in 2006.
 We had no intention of ever returning to the United States, yet we’ve returned multiple times for various reasons.
 It’s where we are now as I write this.

-Jon, and I returned to the United States in 2012.
+Jon and I returned to the United States in 2012.
 Josie was already there, living with our older son and his family.
-The fact that Josie and I were physically separated for more six years (with brief periods of being together) is another story in itself, one that I don’t want to share.
+The fact that Josie and I were physically separated for more than six years (with brief periods of being together) is another story in itself, one that I don’t want to share.
 Suffice it to say we weren’t having marital problems.

 I returned to the Philippines alone for a few months in 2013.
 I did not plan to return to the United States, but Josie convinced me to return for more reasons I don’t want to share.
-Jon jointed the Army near the beginning of 2014 and Josie and I returned to the Philippines at the end of 2014.
+Jon joined the Army near the beginning of 2014 and Josie and I returned to the Philippines at the end of 2014.

 We left the Philippines again in 2018, to visit our children in Florida and Hawaii.
 Our plan was to stay for with each for a few months.
 Things definitely went awry from then on.

 This visit to the United States has already been far longer than we anticipated (more than two years), primarily because of the COVID-19 pandemic.
 We could probably return to the Philippines as planned, but we would have to jump through a few hoops to get all the way to our house in a reasonable amount of time.
 Today, we would have to pay for the testing and pay for at least two days quarantined in a hotel awaiting the results.

 It’s not worth the hassle.
 What would happen if our tests came back positive?
 We would have to spend 14 days in a hotel instead of one or two and again, we would have to pay for it.
 No, we’re going to wait until it all blows over, however long that takes.